-STP $N^4$ emits more N in the form of $N{org}$ in the effluent to the river (15%) than does STP N°5 (5%).
-Nors represents a composition of various organic compounds that are naturally present in scarce quantities in rivers with a good ecological status.
-Norg is therefore the main contributor to the statistical entropy after WWT by STP N°4.
-STP N°5 achieves a higher denitrification rate because most of the N is emitted as $N_2$ (74%).
-By contrast, only 56% of the N leaves STP N°4 as $N_2$ .
-The emission of N2 into the atmosphere does not generate entropy because of the high concentration of N2 that is already present in the atmosphere (75% mass fraction).
+STP N°4 emits more N in the form of N{org} in the effluent to the river (15%) than does STP N°5 (5%).
+N{org} represents a composition of various organic compounds that are naturally present in scarce quantities in rivers with a good ecological status.
+N{org} is therefore the main contributor to the statistical entropy after WWT by STP N°4.
+STP N°5 achieves a higher denitrification rate because most of the N is emitted as N_2 (74%).
+By contrast, only 56% of the N leaves STP N°4 as N_2 .
+The emission of N_2 into the atmosphere does not generate entropy because of the high concentration of N_2 that is already present in the atmosphere (75% mass fraction).
 Similar considerations can be made for the other STPs.
 These examples demonstrate that the N-removal performance of a STP can appear quite different if the different N-compounds, their distribution in the individual mass flows and their dilution in the environment are considered.

-14.3.2 Determination of the best practice STP: energy-efficiency and cost-effectiveness

-N-treatment requires expenses in the form of energy and costs.
-Energy is mostly used for aeration processes during nitrification.
-A certain concentration of dissolved oxygen (O2.diss.) is important in the nitrification process and, consequently, for long-term water quality.
-However, a very high concentration of $O{2,diss.}$ can lead to undesirable effects due to the incomplete denitrification caused by the recirculation of $O_2$ from the aerobic to the anoxic reactor thus inhibiting the denitrification process (Flores-Alsina et al. 2011).
+14.3.2 Determination of the best practice STP: energy-efficiency and cost-effectiveness long-term water quality.
+However, a very high concentration of $O{2,diss.}$ can lead to undesirable effects due to the incomplete denitrification caused by the recirculation of O_2 from the aerobic to the anoxic reactor thus inhibiting the denitrification process (Flores-Alsina et al. 2011).
 To compare STPs of different sizes, the values of both the energy-consumption and the costs are divided by the individual PE.
 The energy-efficiency is defined as the energy consumption that is required for every PE to achieve a reduction in statistical entropy.
-The cost-effectiveness is calculated as the $\Delta H$ per PE-specific costs, which defines the cost-effectiveness of the N-treatment as the reduction in the statistical entropy that is achieved for every EUR and PE.
+The cost-effectiveness is calculated as the Δ H per PE-specific costs, which defines the cost-effectiveness of the N-treatment as the reduction in the statistical entropy that is achieved for every EUR and PE.
 In Table 14.3 the N-removal performance of the 5 analyzed Austrian STPs according to eSEA and the energy-efficiency and cost-effectiveness are presented.
 The best performances are indicated in bold.